pythonflaskserverapps/slapi/README.md

-# Lichess shadow API
+# Shadow lichess API

-Lichess shadow API.
+Lichess API like functions that are not part of the official API.

 ## Login